reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 It is not recommended enabling the bean definition overriding during application runtime. <i>However, we need to enable this feature to be able to override the bean definition during testing.</i>

-To enable this feature, set the environment variable `spring.main.allow-bean-definition-overriding` to `true` in `src/test/resources/test.properties` file.
+To enable this feature during testing, set the environment variable `spring.main.allow-bean-definition-overriding` to `true` in `src/test/resources/test.properties` file.

 ## Configuration vs TestConfiguration